Our ex-students are working all over the world in some of the best positions in the adventure industry.

 Water confidence and a good swimming ability is required for this course.

-Application for the program is a two step process: An interview (in the college) followed at a later stage by a "practical" day (taking place in Dalkey Quarry).
+Application for the program is a two step process: An interview (in the Coolock campus) followed at a later stage by a "practical" day (taking place at our sailing centre in Malahide).

-Online applications are opened for September 2018.
-For applicants who have completed a year long FAS course in Outdoor Education, a limited number of places in second year are sometimes available.
+For applicants who have completed a year long FAS course in Outdoor Education, a limited number of places in second year (Higher National Certificate) are sometimes available.